 A little known statute allows attachments of a person’s ownership interest in property in another person’s name.
-I am aware of this statute and use it where appropriate to collect my client’s money.
+We are aware of this statute and use it where appropriate to collect money for our clients’ money.

 Success Story: Your corporate customer closed its doors and the guarantor does not appear to have any assets.
 You could simply write it off and forget it.
 Don’t do it!
 Fight for your money!
 Your competitor did – It hired us.